doublesee26/cc_employee_data_public/README.md

 1. **Date Ingestion Reliability:** Investigate and fix the date data ingestion issues noted during setup.
 Ensuring smoother pipeline functionality requires robust date parsing at the earliest stage possible (Bronze/Silver).

-2. **Reason Code Mapping:** The analysis currently uses `exit_reason_code`.
-A future update must provide a **mapping table** to match these codes to human-readable reason descriptions to make the 'Why did they leave?' chart actionable.
+2. **Reason Code Mapping:** The analysis currently uses a seed file (`exit_reasons.csv`) for `exit_reason_name`.

+   To facilitate a smoother initial transition, **arbitrary reason names** (e.g., 'Salary', 'Family reason', etc.) were used in this seed file to make the 'Why did they leave?' chart actionable immediately.

+   **ACTION REQUIRED:** These are not the client's final, approved reason descriptions.
+A future update must provide the correct mapping to ensure data accuracy.
+This can be achieved via one of two methods:

+   * **Option A (Simplest):** Directly update the existing `exit_reasons.csv` seed file with the final, correct human-readable reason names.
+   * **Option B (More Robust):** Include the full, official reason code mapping table in the **Bronze layer** and update the dbt staging model to pull the reason names from this new Bronze source table instead of the seed file.

 3. **Target Data:** Target headcount data is missing.
 This is essential for comparing actual headcount against business goals.
 A staging table (`department_targets`) needs to be created and ingested.